VonArzu/DOnt-QuIT/README.md

 #### MVP

 - Select a random motivational quote api
-- Graphics of emojis for buttons/feelings
-- Allow user to select feelings by emoji/button
+- Allow user to select feelings by button

 #### PostMVP